jhollinger/occams-record/README.md

       query(Widget.order("name")).
       eager_load(:category).

-      # load order_items, but only the fields we need identify which orders go with which widget
+      # load order_items, but only the fields needed to identify which orders go with which widgets
       eager_load(:order_items, ->(q) { q.select("widget_id, order_id") }) {

         # load the orders